 This item displays the short duration power settings recommended by the manufacturer.
+The default setting is 1.2 Long Duration.

 Short Duration Power Limit

 This item displays the time period during which short duration power is maintained.
 The default setting is 0.